shuna fish lydon

 If you need to see what it's all about check out Cranberry World, in Plymouth Massachusetts, a place I spent way to many afternoons in while visiting the late Alice Joyce Lydon.
 Not much to do in Plymouth after you've seen all the pilgrim stuff.

 I really love this recipe I am about to impart.
 It's easy.
 A one bowl operation.
 It's a pleasing gift, sells well in a bakery, is yum for breakfast, afternoon tea, or a middle of the night snack.
-I prefer it toasted with butter, but you do whatever you want Fruit_cake_cranberry_bread_twowith it.
+I prefer it toasted with butter, but you do whatever you want with it.

 Cranberry, Orange & Walnut Bread